onefastsnail/tail-time/README.md

 ## Background

 I love reading to my kids.
 I love technology.
-I had an idea to mix these two together and had some fun.
+I had an idea to mix these two together and have some fun.

 ## Architecture